Let's run some NFAs

 consume

-the vector when it’s no longer needed,- avoid pattern matching on the stack in pattern guards, using
+the vector when it’s no longer needed,- avoid pattern matching on

 instead, - add explicit type annotation for